codegrits/CodeGRITS/Output Format.md

   k-th pause.
 - `frames.csv` records the timestamp and clip number of each frame in the video clip.

-All the timestamps used by CodeVision are Unix time in milliseconds, starting from 1970-01-01 00:00:00 UTC.
+All the timestamps used by CodeGRITS are Unix time in milliseconds, starting from 1970-01-01 00:00:00 UTC.

 The [editor coordinate system](https://plugins.jetbrains.com/docs/intellij/coordinates-system.html#editor-coordinate-systems) (e.g., line, column) of IntelliJ Platform is start from 0.